adaltas/node-nikita/docs/content/usages/logging_debugging.md

 ### Extending `nikita.log.fs`

 The `nikita.log.fs` action provide an easy and quick way to write your own logging actions.
 For example, both the `nikita.log.csv` and the `nikita.log.md` described below rely upon it.
-This way, you can leverage existing options:
+This way, you can leverage existing config:

 * `archive` (boolean)
   Save a copy of the previous logs inside a dedicated directory, default is "false".
 * `basedir` (string)
   Directory where to store logs relative to the process working directory.
   Default to the "log" directory.
-Note, if the "archive" option is activated log file will be stored accessible from "./log/latest".
+Note, if the "archive" config is activated log file will be stored accessible from "./log/latest".
 * `filename` (string)
   Name of the log file, contextually rendered with all options passed to